onnx/onnx/docs/IR.md

 Edges in the computation graph are established by outputs of one node being referenced by name in the inputs of a subsequent node.

+Names of tensor values flowing through the graph are unique - a particular name can reference either a graph input or an output of a single node.
+Reuse of names for several outputs is not allowed.

 The list of nodes defining the top-level computation graph MUST be ordered topologically \- that is, if node K follows node N in the graph, none of the data inputs of N may refer to outputs of K, and no control input of N may refer to K.

 Built-in Operators and Standard Data Types